Sex and Psychology Podcast

 /

-To learn more about Dr. Garcia, follow @drjustingarcia on the socials.
-Got a sex question?
+Learn more about Dr. Sara Nasserzadeh at www.Sara-Nasserzadeh.com and join her online community here and follow her on Instagram here Got a sex question?
 Send me a podcast voicemail to have it answered on a future episode at speakpipe.com/sexandpsychology. *** Thank you to our sponsors!
-If you're ready to ditch the shady stuff and choose a libido supplement that’s effective and that you can feel confident about, it's time to check out Drive Boost.
+Soaking Wet from VB Health is the world's first probiotic specifically designed for vaginal and vulva health and wellness.
+It's a doctor formulated blend of prebiotics, probiotics, and vitamins specifically designed to restore balance and increase lubrication.
 Visit vb.health and use code JUSTIN for 10% off.
 If you're looking to gain a broad understanding of human sexuality or refresh your knowledge, check out the upcoming Human Sexuality Intensive courses at the Kinsey Institute: https://kinseyinstitute.org/learning/human-sexuality-intensive.html ***

 Want to learn more about Sex and Psychology?
 Click here for previous articles or follow the blog on FacebookTwitter, or Bluesky to receive updates.
 You can also follow Dr. Lehmiller on YouTube and Instagram.